Wondering how to get verified on Instagram? You’re not alone.

 How To Get Verified On Instagram Step 1: Build Your Online Presence

-It’s easy to assume that you need a strong following on Instagram to get verified.
+It’s easy to assume that you need a strong following on Instagram in order to to get verified.
 After all, the brands with millions of followers seem to have no trouble getting that little blue badge.

 Building your identity elsewhere starts with finding your niche and your audience.
 Take a look at Zoella, aka Zoe Sugg, for instance.
 She began her reputation through a beauty blog and YouTube page before she ever got to Instagram.
 Now Zoella is a verified icon on Instagram, with over 10 million followers.

-You can build your digital presence anywhere, but it’s worth considering parallel platforms first.
+You can build your digital presence anywhere, but it’s worth considering parallel platforms as a primary target first.
 For instance, the link between Facebook and Instagram means that a presence on Facebook could help to build your credibility on IG.
 Additionally, the fact that both YouTube and Instagram are visual helps to align the two social channels.

 How to Get Verified On Instagram Step 2: Highlight Your Risk Of Impersonation

 Instagram verifies the accounts that are most likely to attract copy-cats.

 As it stands, 80% of Instagram users actively follow a company or brand on the app.
 Convincing IG that a blue checkmark would help those users to avoid following the wrong person helps you to both get, and stay ahead, of the competition and would-be imitators.

 Look at it this way, Instagram fans want to know they’re following the genuine Taylor Swift.
 The verified mark gives them that peace of mind.

 When detailing the risk of impersonation for your account, be sure to fill out the details of your profile accurately and fully.
 Be specific and unique with your content, creating a discernable and differentiated persona or brand that is dissimilar from others on the platform.